-This is much more important than just ice-cream, as tolerance for other people's taste reduces bullying, encourages independent thought, empathy and critical thinking; it also has implications for learning how to deal with more serious disagreements in points of view to do with personal values.
-While the quantitative data is impressive, showing a reduction in negative responses from 43% to 26% (a 39% reduction), the field research provided more tangible manifestations of this change:
+This is much more important than just ice cream, as tolerance for other people's taste reduces bullying, encourages independent thought, empathy and critical thinking; it also has implications for learning how to deal with more serious disagreements in points of view to do with personal values.
+While the quantitative data are impressive, showing a reduction in negative responses from 43 to 26 per cent (a 39 per cent reduction), the field research provided more tangible manifestations of this change:

-I had a kid in the 7th grade who was a trouble maker - everyone followed this one boy, like a gang leader; no-one would do anything against him.
+I had a kid in the 7th grade who was a trouble maker-everyone followed this one boy, like a gang leader; no-one would do anything against him.
 I showed them a story about being yourself and not copying anyone else.
 So they started to question their actions; why were they copying that kid's actions.
 And after one single lesson the whole class changed.